icon-lab/pFLSynth/README.md

 ## Training Competing Methods

-This repository includes several scripts for training different competing methods in our framework.
+This repository includes several scripts for training different competing methods, including centralized benchmarks, in our framework.
 These methods can be easily executed using the provided shell scripts.

 ## Usage